Get the IRS off your back and your taxes on track with a personal loan.

 The Internal Revenue Service (IRS) can make even the most brave-hearted among us want to make a break for the hills.
 So many forms, worksheets and if–then stipulations can make anyone’s head spin — and it’s unsurprising that sometimes things can go a little wrong.

-The IRS can be unforgiving, and the interest and fees associated with late payments are equally so.
+The IRS can be unforgiving when you owe them back taxes — as are the interest and fees associated with late payments.
 But you may be able to pay off the IRS all at once and get a little peace of mind.
 In this guide, we cover personal loans as an option — how to get them and why they might be right for you.

 Personal loans through Prosper